jasonflorentino/blackJack/README.md

 # Black Jack
-A CLI black jack game - You vs. the dealer!
+*A CLI black jack game - You vs. the dealer!*

+**This is one of the first complete programs I wrote after learning how to use classes in Python.
+Pretty rudimentary.
+Might come back to it eventually and add more.
+Finishing this also made me interseted in looking into how to distribute this in a way other than just a .py file.
+Anyway, back to learning.**

+**Thanks for stopping by,**

+**—Jason**

+**2020-11-25**

+## Try it out

 0. Have Python3